ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 The vCenter Server offering has two storage types – one based on an All-Flash vSAN and one based on NFS storage.
 VMware vSAN is preferred for all VDI workloads to provide the best performance. vSAN provides several options during configuration, including the number and size of the capacity tier drives and the ability to use Intel Optane for the vSAN cache tier.
 The management cluster must use NFS storage for the management VMs.
 Each datastore must be configured by using the NFS storage option and have 1 TB of capacity with at least 2 IOPS per GB.
 Environments that are planning to place large file servers might require more IOPS to provide a good user experience in the environment.

-For assistance with sizing the cluster environment, use the [vSAN ReadyNode™ Sizer](https://vsansizer.vmware.com/){:external}.
+For assistance with sizing the cluster environment, use the [vSAN ReadyNode™ Sizer](https://vsansizer.vmware.com/){: external}.

 ## Network configuration for Horizon 7 deployment on IBM Cloud
 {: #horizon-deploy-arch-net-config}